Techtonica/techtonica.org/README.md

 touch config.ini
 ```

-And then copy and paste this code into your new file:
+And then copy and paste this code into your new file (note: For the actual values, please see [Updating Techtonica's Website](https://docs.google.com/document/d/1oL3BaemFfUD7DfoFzhTSwcX4lPxYbWN3Dy9oZFfGP0Y/edit?tab=t.0)):

 ```sh
    [default]